 Tour vs. Going on Your Own:

 After you choose a spot that works best for you, you’ll need to decide if you’d like to go to the beach on your own or go with a snorkeling company.
-If you choose to go on your own, you’ll want to read up on some snorkeling safety tips and make sure to have the proper equipment (whether it’s rented for the day or bought).
+If you choose to go on your own, make sure to have the proper equipment (whether it’s rented for the day or bought).

 If you choose to go with a company, you’ll want to make sure that they are reputable, have qualified staff, and have a good safety record.
 All snorkeling tours have specific places they dock their boats, so you won’t need to worry about choosing a location.